SBML Development Process

 The following are the conditions of the terms served by SBML Editors:

 - There is a total of 5 editors serving at any given time.

 - Editors are elected via a majority vote by the members of the SBML Forum.
 The election process is described on a separate page.

 - Candidates must themselves be members of the SBML Forum.

 - The election process is managed by the Permanent Secretary.

 - The duration of an Editor's term is 3 years.

 - Terms begin on January 1 of the year following the year in which the Editor's election is held.

-- Due care must be taken by the Chair of the SBML Editors to ensure that Editors' terms start and end in a staggered fashion, so that not all 5 Editors' terms happen to end in the same year.
+- Due care must be taken by the Permanent Secretary to ensure that Editors' terms start and end in a staggered fashion, so that not all 5 Editors' terms happen to end in the same year.